Kommunicate-io/Kommunicate-Web-SDK/README.md

 Dashboard: A powerful dashboard to see, analyze and act upon your customer conversation data.
 Helps you analyze the performance of support agents as well.

-FAQs: Create Frequently Asked Questions (FAQs) to cater to generic and recurring customer queries.
-Your customers will be able to directly access FAQs in chat.
+Helpcenter: Create your knowledge base and deploy on a dedicated page to cater to generic and recurring customer queries.
+Your customers will also be able to directly access FAQs in chat.

-Mailbox: A simple and powerful team inbox for managing, receiving and replying to all your customer support emails.
+Mailbox: A simple and powerful team inbox for ticketing, managing, receiving and replying to all your customer support emails.

 Integrations: Easily move data between Kommunicate and your other favorite apps.
 Integrate your favorite CRM, knowledge base software and other apps.

 Conversation Routing: Select routing rules for incoming conversations for both your agents and bots.
-Choose between a round robin assignment or to notify all.
+Choose between automatic assignments or to notify all.

-Smart Actionable Rich Messaging: Leverage actionable rich messages using buttons, cards or lists to provide an exquisite support chat experience to your customers.
+Smart Rich Messaging: Leverage rich messages using buttons, cards, carousels, forms or lists to provide an exquisite support chat experience to your customers.

 Quick Replies: Quickly respond to generic user queries using Quick Replies.
 Easily create and manage templated messages from your dashboard.

-Welcome Messages: Create custom and conditional welcome messages based on whether your customer support agents are online or offline.

 ### Example :